katharynduffy/ECOSS_reproducible_science/README.md

 ## Four Facets of Reproducibility

-_Over the next week, we will focus on the tools and skills associated with these facets._
+_Over 2-3 hours we will focus on the tools and skills associated with these facets._

 1. Organization
 2. Automation